fbpx

 Sliding Sands (Keoneheehee Trail at Haleakala)

-Tiffany’s Tips: This is an amazing hike, but it is extremely difficult . . . so not for anyone looking just for a leisurely stroll!
-The sand inside the volcanic crater is incredibly beautiful with varying colorful layers and textures, but it does slide and can be tricky.
-On a clear day, the colors are vibrant and the views from the summit are breathtaking.
 On a cloudy day, you can literally be hiking inside a cloud at this elevation.
 Be aware on your return that each step you take back up the crater takes twice the amount of effort because of the sliding sands.
 I suggest you start this adventure by watching the sunrise at the summit, followed by the hike down into the crater for a truly incredible and well-rounded Haleakala experience.

 NOTE: On this trail, you’ll see Haleakala Silverswords, extremely rare plants (a threatened species) found nowhere else in the world — only at high elevations on Mount Haleakala.
 Haleakala Silverswords can live up to 90 years, but they bloom only once, with a spectacular flowering stalk, then die soon after.
 So if you see one in bloom, consider yourself very lucky!

 The Haleakala environment is precious and fragile, a sacred area to Native Hawaiians.
 Please respect it.
 Dispose of your trash properly and don’t gather any natural “souvenirs” on your hike.
-It is illegal to take rocks or minerals from Haleakala National Park; and don’t even think about uprooting a Haleakala Silversword plant to take home.
+It is illegal to take rocks or minerals from Haleakala National Park, and don’t even think about uprooting a Haleakala Silversword plant to take home.
 They are protected by Federal law, and theft of a Silversword can be charged as a felony crime.

 Pali Trail (West/Central Maui)

-Tiffany’s Tips: This hike is best after a few days of rain, so the surrounding area is green and lush.
-You’ll hike above the two-lane highway that connects West Maui and Central Maui, but you’ll be high enough (after a certain point) that you won’t hear the cars, and the view is amazing.
 Do this hike during whale season (December-March) and you could sit for hours just watching the whales.
-Midway through the trail you come across the huge wind turbines on the mountainside, which is an interesting experience.
-But be forewarned it is VERY windy up there (obviously) and can get cold fast.
+Midway through the trail, you come across the huge wind turbines on the mountainside, which is an interesting experience.
+But be forewarned it is VERY windy up there (obviously) and can get cold fast when it’s cloudy.
 Hike past the wind farm down to the conclusion of the trail in Maalaea, or head back the way you came.
 Places to stay nearby in Maalaea.

 Waihee Ridge Trail (West Maui)